Swadesh list: Shorter lists

 The Swadesh–Yakhontov list is a 35-word subset of the Swadesh list posited as especially stable by Russian linguist Sergei Yakhontov around the 1960s, although the list was only officially published in 1991.
 It has been used in lexicostatistics by linguists such as Sergei Starostin.
 With their Swadesh numbers, they are:

 Holman et al. (2008) found that in identifying the relationships between Chinese dialects the Swadesh–Yakhontov list was less accurate than the original Swadesh-100 list.
 Further they found that a different (40-word) list (also known as the ASJP list) was just as accurate as the Swadesh-100 list.
 However, they calculated the relative stability of the words by comparing retentions between languages in established language families.
 They found no statistically significant difference in the correlations in the families of the Old versus the New World.

 The ranked Swadesh-100 list, with Swadesh numbers and relative stability, is as follows (Holman et al., Appendix.
 Asterisked words appear on the 40-word list):

 Sign languages

 In studying the sign languages of Vietnam and Thailand, linguist James Woodward noted that the traditional Swadesh list applied to spoken languages was unsuited for sign languages.
 The Swadesh list results in overestimation of the relationships between sign languages, due to indexical signs such as pronouns and parts of the body.
-The modified list is as follows, in largely alphabetical order:
+The modified list is as follows, in mostly alphabetical order: